About Our School

 The school is particularly fortunate to have large grounds and these are used as much as possible for education.
 Environmental work is encouraged and the children maintain parts of the garden.
 We have planted trees and plants to provide shade and improve the school’s environment.
 We have a large adventure play area, field and an excellent tarmac area.

-Our Ethos and Mission Statement
+Our Ethos, Vision and Mission Statement

-To provide a warm, friendly environment in which each child can feel happy and secure and can develop respect for themselves, for others and for the school.
+We provide a warm, friendly environment in which each child can feel happy and secure and can develop respect for themselves, for others and for the school.

-To provide a curriculum that enables each child to reach their potential by providing a balance of the academic, the practical, physical and cultural aspects of education.
+We provide a curriculum that enables each child to reach their potential by providing a balance of the academic, the practical, physical and cultural aspects of education.

-To provide experiences that will develop lively, enquiring minds.
+We provide experiences that will develop lively, enquiring minds.

-To match the curriculum to the abilities, needs and experiences of our children.
+We match the curriculum to the abilities, needs and experiences of our children.

-For children to find success and satisfaction in their achievements.
+We enable children to find success and satisfaction in their achievements.